 This document provides information about accounts on the Unified Linux Systems managed by the School of Informatics, Computing, and Engineering.
 There are many other standalone Linux systems in the school that are not part of the unified configuration and, therefore, this document may not apply to accounts on those systems.
 If you have any questions about Linux systems within the school, please contact us.

 The IU Scholarly Data Archive (SDA), which was previously know as MDSS, provides multiple pentabyes of storage space.
 Anyone interested in using the SDA is encouraged to check out the UITS Research Storage page for more information.

-The SDA is accessible from the SoIC linux systems using a few different mechanisms.
+The SDA is accessible from the SICE linux systems using a few different mechanisms.

-- Web Browser - You can use the web interface by just going to https://www.sdarchive.iu.edu/.
-See the SDA Web Access Knowledge Base Article for more details.
+- Web Browser - You can use the IU Globus Web App for SDA to access the SDA via a web browser at IU Globus Web App.
+See the SDA Access Knowledge Base Article for more details.